pmcollins/gumdrop/gumdrop.json/README.md

 }
 ```

-Above we reuse the `NameSerializer` and bind it to the name field.
-To turn `Person` objects to JSON, call the
-`toJson` method.
+Then just call the `toJson` method on the deserializer you created.

 ```java
 Name name = new Name("bilbo", "baggins");